-Don’t take long.
-This is just a quick stopover. the guide said.
+‘Don’t take long.
+This is just a quick stopover.’ the guide said.
 I watched as the rest of the group walked with ease while I helplessly flailed my arms and scuffled my feet on the frozen grass.
-The ground was very slippery and full of horse shit so we had to watch our every step.
+The ground was very slippery and full of horse shit so we had to watch over where we stepped.
 One of the horses saw me and headed in my direction.
 Good horse.
 Come to me, horse.
 I reached out to touch its head but it was only interested in my pink gloves.

 Reynisfjara is a black pebble beach in the town of Vík.
 According to folklore, two trolls were dragging a ship to shore when daybreak came and turned them into stone.
-It might be the angle of my photo, but I can’t seem to visualize the trolls on the rock formations.

 Later on, we took a short hike to see the glaciers.
 We walked through a vast pebbled valley with a frozen lake in between.
 The gigantic mountains made the people look like ants.